hasolanor/CFD-porousmedia/README.md

 ### Meshing and solution schemes

 To solve numerically the problem, a quad-based mesh is generated using the ANSYS ICEM CFD software, as shown in Figure 2.
+This mesh is refined in the most conflictive regions to guarantee a proper set of mesh quality indicators.

 <figure>
   <img src="quad-mesh.jpeg" alt="geometry" style="width: 10px">